Subaru Open Use Policy

 1. Three Types of Open Use Program

-There are three kinds of Open Use programs, depending on the requested telescope time
+Three kinds of Open Use programs are available, depending on the requested telescope time:

 - Normal Program